tjcode19/jobsitytvseries/README.md

 # jobsitytvseries

-A new Flutter project.
+Jobsity TV Series Tes .

 ## Getting Started

-This project is a starting point for a Flutter application.
+Flutter application for listing TV Series .

 A few resources to get you started if this is your first Flutter project: